beatrizmonteiromendes/clean_arch_project/README.md

 NOTE: You need to set up Envied before running the project else you'll get errors.

+## Getting Started
+1. Clone the Repository: Open your terminal and clone

+2. Navigate to the Project Folder: Change your working directory to the project folder

+3. Install the Dependencies: Install the project's dependencies using pub (Dart Package Manager):

+$ flutter pub get

+4. Run the Application:

+$ flutter run

 This project is a starting point for a Flutter application.